mkoehnke/WKZombie/README.md

 ### HTMLElement

 The *HTMLElement* class is a **base class for all elements in the DOM**.
 It allows you to inspect attributes or the inner content (e.g. text) of that element.
-Currently, there are 5 subclasses with additional element-specific methods and variables available:
+Currently, there are 6 subclasses with additional element-specific methods and variables available:

 * HTMLForm
 * HTMLLink
+* HTMLImage
 * HTMLTable
 * HTMLTableColumn
 * HTMLTableRow